In this Traeger Tailgater review, we’ll take a close look at this high-quality small pellet grill.

 - Then there’s the design, build quality, performance, and user experience.

-- Following that, we’ll discuss what we like and dislike about the grill.
+- We’ll discuss what we like and dislike about the grill.

 The article should then be concluded with its alternatives.